program logo/macu/on light

 Transition, Bifocal, and Progressive Lenses

-For those wonderful moments when you are reading on the beach, you can use bifocal or progressive lens sunglasses.
-Bifocal sunglasses are available in some drugstores or can be custom made at optical shop.
+For those wonderful moments when you are reading on the beach, you can wear bifocal or progressive lens sunglasses.
+Bifocal sunglasses are available in some drugstores or can be custom-made at optical shops.

 Sports Protection